mperezjigato/reportsweakly/definitiveWEEK2.md

-# Week 2: REPORT
+# Internship - week 2 - summary

 Since no specific tasks have been given this week, the intern has devoted his efforts towards the completion of tasks 3, 4 and 5, all set out during week 1.
 Whilst task 3 involves a long term objective (Ab Initio/MD codes) and is therefore **work in progress**, both tasks 4 (Markdown) and 5 (GitHub/Git) have been **completed**.
-A full description of the work carried out for all three tasks follows next.
+A full description of the work carried out in relation to those three tasks follows.

 ## Teaching material for Ab Initio and for Molecular Dynamics codes